How to Fix Common Next.js Build Errors: Troubleshooting Guide

 }

-useEffecthook, which only runs on the client side:
+useEffect, which only runs on the client:

 import { useEffect } from 'react';